 “The heart has its reasons which reason knows nothing of.”
 Pascal

-It seems that if we are to understand anything about ourselves this widespread phenomenon, self identified among believers as the most important part of their lives, must be included.
+It seems that if we are to understand anything about ourselves this widespread phenomenon of religious belief, self identified among believers as the most important part of their lives, must be included.
 It was a mistake of the Age of Reason to expect that rational argument and scientific demonstration alone would dislodge what they called the superstitions of man.
-They failed to appreciate that aspect of symbols that reaches into depths of direct emotional and perceptual experience, all that is not so much irrational as a-rational.
-They capture apperceptions, which are accompanied by a sense of penetrating deeply into reality with a profoundly meaningful insight, that do not use formal logic at all.
+They failed to appreciate that aspect of symbols that are able to reach into depths of direct emotional and perceptual experience, all that is not so much irrational as supra-rational.
+They capture apperceptions, which are accompanied by a sense of penetrating deeply into reality with a profoundly meaningful insight and that do not use formal logic at all.

 That feeling is involved is just the clue we need.
 That feeling is involved in all faith is not a dirty little secret to be hushed into a corner by apologetics.
 Feelings are how we encounter, express, and embody our personal and cultural values.
 The myths and stories, symbols and rituals of religion are the vehicles by which these values take on form among us.
 They confront us with a choice about how we will live.